jwarz/data-scientists-tools/case_study_exploratory_data_analysis_in_r/readme.md

         topic](#summarize-by-country-year-and-topic)
     -   [Visualizing trends in topics for one country](#visualizing-trends-in-topics-for-one-country)
+    -   [Tidy modeling by topic and country](#tidy-modeling-by-topic-and-country)
     -   [Nesting by topic and country](#nesting-by-topic-and-country)
     -   [Interpreting tidy models](#interpreting-tidy-models)
     -   [Steepest trends by topic](#steepest-trends-by-topic)
     -   [Checking models visually](#checking-models-visually)

+**Short Description**

+Use data manipulation and visualization skills to explore the historical voting of the United Nations General Assembly.

+**Long Description**

 Once you’ve started learning tools for data manipulation and visualization like dplyr and ggplot2, this course gives you a chance to use them in action on a real dataset.
-You’ll explore the historical voting of the United Nations General Assembly, including analyzing differences in voting between countries, across time, and among international issues.
-In the process you’ll gain more practice with the dplyr and ggplot2 packages, learn about the broom package for tidying model output, and experience the kind of start-to-finish exploratory analysis common in data science.
+You'll explore the historical voting of the United Nations General Assembly, including analyzing differences in voting between countries, across time, and among international issues.
+In the process you'll gain more practice with the dplyr and ggplot2 packages, learn about the broom package for tidying model output, and experience the kind of start-to-finish exploratory analysis common in data science.